MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Endet - finished

-**"Zum?"** - is a contraction (kết hợp) of "zu dem" (to the) **is commonly used to indicate movement towards a place or to express the purpose of an action.**
+**"Zum?"** - is a contraction (kết hợp) of "zu dem" (to the) **is commonly used to indicate movement towards a place or to express the purpose of an action.** (e.g. "to the" train station / "for" lunch)
 Example:
 - Ich gehe **zum** Arzt.
 (I am going to the doctor.)
 	- "Zum" indicates movement towards a place (the doctor's office).